How To Ship Agricultural Refrigeration Units

 What are the customs clearance procedures?

-customs clearance involves presenting the necessary documentation to customs authorities and paying any applicable duties and taxes.
+Customs clearance involves presenting the necessary documentation to customs authorities and paying any applicable duties and taxes.
 Shipping International handles the customs clearance process on your behalf.

 What if my refrigeration unit is damaged during shipping?